ahu-xhk/GSSAC/README.md

-# Community search in temporal road-social attributed networks
+# Community Search in Time-dependent Road-Social Attributed Networks
-This algorithm requires python version 3.8 or above.
+This algorithm requires Python version 3.8 or above.